minerva-ds/diabetes-risk-identification-and-prediction/README.md

 ### Number of False Positives
 This metric reflects the number of individuals wrongly identified as at risk for diabetes by the model.
 While the model achieves a 70% overall accuracy and correctly identifies 81% of genuine at-risk cases, it also mislabels people as at risk when they are not.
 In medical diagnostics, it is often preferable to err on the side of caution by identifying more potential at-risk individuals, rather than missing those who may require intervention.
 This approach ensures fewer at-risk individuals are overlooked, even though it may lead to increased costs and unnecessary stress for those not at risk.

 Extensive efforts were taken to optimize the model, which after a review boasts the highest ROC AUC score compared to other projects using the same dataset that I could find, the limitations inherent to the dataset itself might constrain further improvements in reducing false positives.
-Improving the model further and making it more predictive though is a continous goal.
+Improving the model further and making it more predictive though is a continuous goal.

 Below is the confusion matrix for the final model.
 <img src="images/confusion_matrix_threshold_final_model.png" alt="Final Model Confusion Matrix">

-Below is the classification report for the final model.
-Note especially the recall and accuracy cited in this readme for Class 1.
+The table below shows the classification report for the final model.
+Note especially the recall for Class 1 and accuracy cited in this README.

 |            | Precision | Recall | F1-score | Support |
 |------------|-----------|--------|----------|---------|